pranyubala/subsettle/README.md

 - Instant crypto settlement
 - AI-native monetization

-> A payment layer built for both humans and autonomous systems.
+> A payment layer built for both humans and autonomous systems